Bhumika-Sahu-bit/magma.com/README.md

-This is a website of magma
+"This is a frontend clone of the Magma website, built with GSAP animations to replicate its dynamic and interactive design."